 - Doughnuttery doughnut or Legendary little ‘witch from Fat Witch Bakery

 - How hot can you go?!
 Guided hot sauce tasting by a hot sauce “sommelier”

-- Special introduction and tote bag at Artists & Fleas.
+- Special introduction and tote bag (when available) at Artists & Fleas.
 Shop NYC gifts from local makers!

 Additional Notes: All of our tour guides are working actors or actresses so each tour comes packed with personality!
 This food tour is great for vegetarians.
 You can indulge in beer or wine (additional cost).
 Stops are subject to change at any time.

 Although the area was originally residential, markets have existed in the district since the 1840s.
 People moved into tenements in the Meatpacking District in the 1820s to escape epidemics in what was then the main part of New York.
 In 1900, 250 slaughterhouses and packing plants filled the district; by the 1930s, those houses produced the nation’s third-largest volume of dressed meats.
 Five meatpacking companies still operate in the district.
 Boutiques and bars are more common than rump roasts these days, and the neighborhood continues to evolve almost daily.

 Chelsea Market is a food hall, shopping mall, office building and television production facility located in the Chelsea neighborhood of the borough of Manhattan, in New York City.
 It was built in the former National Biscuit Company (Nabisco) factory complex where the Oreo cookie was invented and produced.

 “Built on a historic, elevated freight line destined for demolition, the High Line has inspired millions worldwide as an example of how cities can reuse industrial spaces to create beautiful, hybrid spaces.”